mkprogigor/mkigor_BMxx80/README.md

 The function don't use delay or wait for result, only send command to sensor - start measuring.<BR>
 You should do delay and check moment (`isMeas()`) when measuring data will be finish.<BR>
 You can use vTaskDelay(200) for benefits of using FreeRTOS.<BR>
-Max time measuring takes about 200 mS, acording to mode, sleep time, filter and oversamlinhg value.<BR>
+Max time measuring takes about 200 mS, acording to mode, sleep time, filter and oversamlinhg value.
-But You can check it.<BR>
+But You should check it.<BR>

 Function => `bool isMeas(void)`<BR>
-returns TRUE while the bmp280 or bme280 IS MEASuring, otherwise FALSE.<BR>
+returns TRUE while sensor IS MEASuring, otherwise FALSE.<BR>

 # BME280
 ```c++